ZentaChain/zentanetwork-archived/README.md

 # :zap: Zentanetwork :zap:

 Zentanetwork is a forkless Proof of Stake(PoS) network for communication and data storage.
 The construction of a fork-free network with Substrate enables Zentalk and Zentavault to make the perfect provision for Zentachain ecosystem.
-Zentameshnet allows Zentalk users to communicate offline 2 offline.
+Zentameshnet allows Zentalk users to communicate offline 2 offline

 ## Build the $CHAIN